tssandor/ETHWatchBot/README.md

 * /forget (address) - stops monitoring an address
 * /list - lists the currently monitored addresses

-The bot is using the [Ethplorer API](https://github.com/EverexIO/Ethplorer/wiki/Ethplorer-API).
-In order to avoid service abuse it checks the addresses every 5 minutes.
+The bot is using the [Etherscan API](https://etherscan.io/apis).
+In order to avoid service abuse it checks the addresses every 1 minute.
+It stops watching an address after 24 hours.

 ## To-do

 This current version is a very barebone MVP, and there's a lot more to do:
-- [ ] Porting it to Web3.js so the API limitations don't apply.
+- [x] ~~Porting it to Web3.js so the API limitations don't apply.~~ Turned out watching an address with Web3.js is a pain.
+- [x] Moved from Ethplorer to Etherscan, as it has more generous API limits.
 - [ ] Implementing a database, so the watchlist is not dropped every time the bot is restarted.
-- [x] Implementing a /forget command
+- [x] Implementing a /forget command.

 # License